aaratishrestha/ml_unet_implementation/README.md

 - You can either upload it directly into the colab or on your google drive.
 - Add the path/link of the dataset to `zip_file_path` variable.
     - If you have uploaded the zipped file on the google drive mount google drive or else it is not needed.

+ Here is the link of [pre-trained model](https://drive.google.com/file/d/1EOliq1n-_0S6xBqlLMyvZzmeFlONn_1U/view?usp=sharing) for the tumor segmentation.
+It requires 3 input channels, 1 output channel, and 48 features in the first layer.